Nat'l Parents Association to petition High Court against school strike

 Municipal services such as garbage collection will also strike.

-As part of the action, hundreds of garbage trucks from across the nation are planning a convoy to the Prime Minister's Office in Jerusalem.
+As part of the planned action on Sunday, hundreds of garbage trucks from across the nation are planning a convoy to the Prime Minister's Office in Jerusalem.
 Large traffic jams are expected as a result.

 Education Minister Gideon Sa'ar on Thursday night met with local authority heads and called on them to refrain from causing disruptions to school classes.